Chart Color Schemes

 Collaroy Plateau demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Advanced diplomas account for 13.0%, while certificates make up 21.1%.
-Educational participation is high in the region, with 33.5% of residents currently enrolled in formal education programs.
-This includes 12.2% in primary education, 10.1% in secondary education, and 4.9% pursuing tertiary education.
+Educational participation is high, with 33.5% currently enrolled in formal education.
+This includes 12.2% in primary, 10.1% in secondary, and 4.9% in tertiary education.

 Frequently Asked Questions - Education